Visiting Angels surprise senior citizens for Valentine’s Day

-The owner and staff of Visiting Angels, a home health care company, set aside time this week to surprise their patients with roses and hugs for the holiday.
+This week, Russell Renfroe, owner of home health care company Visiting Angels, set aside time to surprise their patients with roses and hugs for the holiday.

-CBS 42 joined the angels as they surprised 87-year-old Carolyn Jones at her Trussville home.
+CBS 42 joined the angels as they surprised 87-year-old Carolyn Jones at her home in Trussville.

 “I was just so excited, I didn’t know what to do,” Jones said.
 “I wasn’t expecting any of that.”